astrodestroyergithub/snapleur/README.md

-# CnApp-leur
+# Snapleur
 ## (Cross Network Advanced Portfolio Platform for Leveraged and Enhanced Utilization of Resources)
 ##### _Pronounced: /si.ne a.plœʁ/ ('see-nae-app-lee-oor')_
-The CnApp-leur or 'Snapleur' is a customizable interface that lets users explore categories, add or remove widgets, and search for specific tools.
+The 'Snapleur' is a customizable interface that lets users explore categories, add or remove widgets, and search for specific tools.
 It offers a flexible way to organize and view key information, adapting to user preferences for quick insights and a streamlined, personalized experience.

 **To run the dashboard application, follow these steps:**
 1. First of all clone the git repository by copying the HTTPS/SSH url of the repo, and then executing the below commmand in git bash: